||At the request of the provost, a vice provost, or a vice president,

 Arizona State University is committed to the stewardship of the environment and to reducing the university’s dependence on nonrenewable energy.
 These “Green Purchasing” policies and procedures support the university’s commitment to sustainability.

-The goal of this policy is to reduce the adverse environmental impact of our purchasing decisions by buying goods and services from manufacturers and vendors who share our commitment to the environment.
+The goal of this policy is to reduce the adverse environmental impact of our purchasing decisions by buying goods and services from manufacturers and suppliers who share our commitment to the environment.
 Green purchasing is the method whereby environmental and social considerations are given equal weight to the price, availability, and performance criteria that colleges and universities use to make purchasing decisions.

 Green purchasing is also known as “environmentally preferred purchasing (EPP), green procurement, affirmative procurement, eco-procurement, and environmentally responsible purchasing,” particularly within US federal government agencies.